Fujifilm X100 Accessories

 The X100 series are amazing cameras that offer a one-and-done solution perfect for street and travel or for those looking for a minimal photographic approach.

-One thing that stands out most around ownership of a Fuji X100 camera is the desire to personalise it.
+One thing that stands out most around ownership of a Fuji X100 camera is the desire to personalise it with various accessories.

 (Even Fuji themselves issued the first X100 in a couple of different limited edition presentation boxes bundled with a leather case.)